 Work within your limits

 No one starts out as a master runner.
 Be careful to not train too hard since as you get older, you are more prone to experiencing overuse injuries.
 Be sure to stick to a good warm-up and cool-down routine.
-Implement good safety practices for more mature runners such as a shorter stride and more non-running days per week.
+Implement good safety practices for more mature runners, such as a shorter stride and more non-running days per week.

 If meeting your goals takes longer than you expected, that’s ok!
 Make adjustments as needed, and just keep going.
-It is important to listen to your body and prevent injury which will just cause further set back.
+It is important to listen to your body and prevent injury that will just cause further set back.